ibm-cloud-docs/cis/dns.md

 # Configuring DNS records and settings
 {: #set-up-your-dns-for-cis}

-Read some specific instructions about how to configure your {{site.data.keyword.cis_full}} Domain Name System (DNS) records, including how to configure Secure DNS.
+Before you direct traffic to your domain through IBM Cloud Internet Services (CIS), it's recommended that you either import or manually recreate your existing DNS records within CIS.
+Skipping this step is optional, but if your DNS records are not properly configured in CIS, some parts of your website may become inaccessible.
 {: shortdesc}

+You can import your DNS records by uploading a file you’ve exported from your current DNS provider, or you can manually enter each record in CIS.
+To import, click **Import records** and upload the appropriate file.

+After you’ve finished importing or creating your records, or if you choose to skip this step, click **Next step** to continue the setup process.

 Configuring DNS records is essential to ensure your domain operates correctly, securely, and efficiently.
-DNS records contain information about your domain and control how traffic is routed to your website or application.
-By adjusting your DNS settings, you can update or add services to launch a new website, connect a mail server, create a subdomain, and more.
-Regularly updating your DNS helps you maintain control over your domain, optimize performance, and ensure your online presence remains accessible.
+DNS records store information about your domain and determine how traffic is routed to your website or application.
+By configuring your DNS settings, you can:

+* Update or add services to launch a new website.
+* Connect a mail server.
+* Create a subdomain.

+Keeping your DNS records up to date allows you to maintain full control over your domain, optimize performance, and ensure your site remains reliably accessible online.

 ## Adding DNS records
 {: #adding-dns-records}